- General Information

 In MSSQL 2005 and up (have not tested all backends), you may match a DATE

 to a DATETIME, and a TIME to a DATETIME.
-For DATE, it is happy to leave the time
+For DATE, it is happy to leave

-will also need some explanation.
+accessing your data will also need some explanation.

 Code example: